 And I wasn’t planning on using it without some basic coverage!

 For more camping essentials check out our article van camping must-haves.

-How to Use Toilet Tent & Maintain It
+How to Use Toilet Tent and Maintain It

 If you watched the video above, you saw how easy and straightforward it is to set up the folding portable toilet tent.
 It pops right up from a folded position and takes only a little manipulation to gather it back together when you’re packing up the site.

-Make sure to set it up as far away as possible to the area you are camping or hanging out in and look for a shaded spot.
+Make sure to set it up as far away as possible from the area you are camping or hanging out in and look for a shaded spot.

 Other Uses for the Privacy Tent

-When you are not camping, the pop-up tent can be used for other situations as well.
+When you are not camping, the pop up bathroom tent can be used for other situations as well.
 We told a friend about it when we first made the purchase and he ended up buying a few for his workers who are often onsite at people’s homes outside without a restroom.